Q&A

 Our transactions typically include market based salary along with equity ownership opportunities and bonus plans for key managers.

 As seasoned private equity professionals we roll up our sleeves when challenges arise, but always defer to our key managers first.
 Our patient capital approach helps to foster an environment of collaborative problem solving.
-In some cases, we defer to our professional network of managerial resources to help address challenges.

 Our role is one of marrying good businesses with the resources to achieve their potential.
 While many companies are already well run, we often find that our bias for growth enables us to focus a firm’s development.